SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 You can rage one additional time per long rest.

-* Additional Rage Use

-You can rage one additional time per long rest.

 * Brutal Critical (Advanced)

 Add another damage die to critical hits.